Pool Maintenance

 Shocking means raising the free chlorine level high enough to kill algae and break down chloramines.
 The right target depends on the severity of the bloom, your pool volume, and your CYA level.
 A light green bloom may clear with a lower shock dose; severe green water, mustard algae, or early black algae usually requires a higher dose and repeated testing.

 Calculate the shock dose based on your pool's volume and current chemistry.
 Use calcium hypochlorite (cal-hypo) granules or liquid sodium hypochlorite for shock — both work well when used correctly.
 Follow the label for your specific product, including whether it should be broadcast directly or pre-dissolved before it goes into the pool.
+Do not mix different chlorine products or combine shock with acid, clarifier, or algaecide in the same bucket or feeder.

 Shock at dusk or after dark.
 Sunlight rapidly degrades chlorine; evening treatment gives the chemical maximum contact time before the next day's sun exposure.